Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 One of my favourite ways to save money is around my home.
 When you know how to save money on heating costs you can have a BIG impact on one of your higher household bills.

-I’m sharing 25 tips with you today designed to help you to stay warm, keep well and save some money on your heating costs in the process!
-Oh, and a little on your energy costs overall!
+I’m sharing 25 tips with you today designed to help you to stay warm, keep well and save a little money on your heating costs in the process!
+Oh, and a little on your energy costs overall of course!

 How to save money on heating costs